HELP-PEOPLE-WITH-DISABILITIES-ENJOY-THE-OUTDOORS

 Funded by: Recreational Trails Program Grant (2018-2021) from the Federal Highway Administration

 What we are doing: Under the Trails Access Project, we purchased the High Efficiency Trail Assessment Process (HETAP) digital trail assessment cart, manufactured by Beneficial Designs, Inc., of Menden, Nevada.
-We are assessing sixteen trails totaling 24.4 miles on federal lands in Southern Nevada, for their accessibility characteristics.
+We assessed sixteen trails totaling 24.4 miles on federal lands in Southern Nevada, for their accessibility characteristics.
 The trails are located at Red Rock Canyon and Sloan Canyon National Conservation Areas, Lake Mead National Recreation Area, and at the Desert National Wildlife Refuge.
-We are providing to those parks trail dimensional data such as slope, cross slope, tread width, stability of surface, and any obstacles, etc., that will be posted on a trailhead sign at each trail.
+We provided to those parks trail dimensional data such as slope, cross slope, tread width, stability of surface, and any obstacles, etc., that will be posted on a trailhead sign at each trail.

 Managers from each of these federal agencies and an official “Friends” group wrote letters of support for our project: